tom-on-the-internet/homepage/README.md

-# Homepage
+# Tom on the Internet

-This is my homepage.
-You can view it at [tomontheinternet.com](https://tomontheinternet.com).
+This is my home page.